 The top degree disciplines of students who applied were as follows:

 |Degree Course||No of women applying with this degree|

 New degree subjects that showed in the tables for summer 2019 included Big Data, Cyber Security, and Data Science.

-The Internship opportunities offered by Careerwise are vital for providing a career entry point for STEM qualified women who may otherwise might have dropped out of STEM sectors all together after graduation.
-Through Careerwise, these amazing and inspiring young women have the opportunity to gain valuable work experience related to their degrees whilst at the same time enhancing their employability skills.
-Careerwise is boldy doing what no other initiative has done before.
+The internship opportunities advertised by Careerwise are vital for providing a career entry point for STEM qualified women who may otherwise might have dropped out of STEM sectors all together after graduation.
+Through Careerwise, these amazing and inspiring young women have the opportunity to be supported to gain valuable work experience related to their degrees whilst at the same time enhancing their employability skills.

-To date 192 women have completed a Careerwise internship between 2014 and 2019.
-In addition, 60% of the women who completed a Careerwise placement between 2014 and 2016 are working in a STEM profession after graduation compared to the national average of 30%.
+To date 192 women have completed an internship advertised by Careerwise between 2014 and 2019.
+In addition, 60% of the women who completed a placement between 2014 and 2016 are working in a STEM profession after graduation compared to the national average of 30%.
 A further 17% of students in that same time period have gone on to study for a higher degree such as masters or PhD.